 - The Emperor (IV): A a symbol of masculine authority and worldliness, the Emperor often signifies a need to take things into your own hands in order to produce results.
 When reversed, this card can signify a weak character and abuse of authority.

-- The Pope (V): Representing a need for ordered spirituality, the Pope expresses the virtues of goodness and forgiveness, as well as humility.
+- The Pope (The Hierophant) (V): Representing a need for ordered spirituality, the Pope expresses the virtues of goodness and forgiveness, as well as humility.
 When reversed, this card may signal that you've fallen into a rut, with no room for open minded thoughts or opinions.

 - The Lovers (VI): The Lovers can signal some sort of romantic alignment and, sometimes, a coming change in your romantic situation.
 When reversed, this may imply the end of a current relationship or a failure to adjust to challenges.